1996 United States presidential election: Libertarian Party nomination

-The Libertarian Party nominated free-market writer and investment analyst, Harry Browne from Tennessee, and selected Jo Jorgensen from South Carolina as his running-mate.
+The Libertarian Party nominated free-market writer and investment analyst Harry Browne from Tennessee, and selected Jo Jorgensen from South Carolina as his running mate.
 Browne and Jorgensen drew 485,798 votes (0.5% of the popular vote).

 Green Party nomination

-The Green Party of the United States – Ralph Nader of Connecticut was drafted as a candidate for President of the United States on the Green Party ticket.
+The Green Party of the United States drafted Ralph Nader of Connecticut as a candidate for president of the United States on the Green Party ticket.
 He was not formally nominated by the Green Party USA, which was, at the time, the largest national Green group; instead, he was nominated independently by various state Green parties (in some areas, he appeared on the ballot as an independent).
 Nader vowed to spend only $5,000 in his election campaign (to avoid having to file a financial statement with the FEC).
-Winona LaDuke, a Native American activist and economist from Wisconsin, was named as his running-mate.
+Winona LaDuke, a Native American activist and economist from Wisconsin, was named as his running mate.
 In Iowa and Vermont, Anne Goeke was listed as Nader's running mate; in New Jersey it was Madelyn Hoffman and in New York it was Muriel Tillinghast.

 Nader and his running mates drew 685,128 votes (0.71% of the popular vote).